devfile/registry-operator/README.md

 The operator will be installed under the `registry-operator-system` namespace.
 However, devfile registries can be deployed in any namespace.

+## Deploying registry to a cluster

+After the operator has been installed to a cluster you can deploy a devfile registry by following [these instructions](DEVFILE_REGISTRY.md).
 ## Development

 The repository contains a Makefile; building and deploying can be configured via the environment variables